Karimunjawa Guesthouse Options

 Both offer good value for money, and allow you to experience different locations on the island.
 However, you would need to arrange some form of transport if staying in the north.

-If you enjoyed Karimunjawa Guesthouse Options, check out our Central Java Travel Plan.
+If you’re looking for an Affordable Guesthouse in Karimunjawa, check out our Central Java Travel Plan.
 You may also like: